drimpossible/Sampling-Bias-Active-Learning/README.md

 ## Contact

 If facing any problem with the code, please open an issue here.
-Please do get in touch with us by email for any questions, comments, suggestions regarding the paper! ameya.prabhu@oxford.edu, charles.dognin@verisk.com.
+Please email for any questions, comments, suggestions regarding the paper on both ameya.prabhu@eng.ox.ac.uk and charles.dognin@verisk.com.
+Thanks!

-Code stubs and formatting borrowed from [Deep Expander Networks](https://github.com/drimpossible/Deep-Expander-Networks) repository.